ABM4ALL/Melodie/docs/source/tutorials/basic_tutorial.md

 In this model, we will build a virtual economy and simulate how the gini index changes when the economy develops.

 At the beginning, all agents has no money.
-Then ,this model will act following these rules:
+Then, for each step, this model will act following these rules:

-1. Each agent produces 1 dollar in each step
+1. Each agent produces 1 dollar.
 2. Randomly select two Agents.
 For the probability `rich_win_prob`, the poorer agent will give 1 dollar to the richer.
    This rule is performed in each step for `trade_num` times.